Local Columnist, Store Owner and Celtic Enthusiast

 “He’s been busy making my life better ever since,” said Jack.
 “He keeps an eye on my blood, which is how he found out I’m diabetic, and he monitors my prostate-specific antigen (PSA) levels, which is how he discovered I had prostate cancer.”

 Noting the elevated PSA levels, Dr. Kelly referred Jack to Dr. Alan Chernoff

-, a board certified urologist and part of the medical staff at Swedish Covenant Hospital who specializes in robotic surgery
+, a board certified urologist and part of the medical staff at Swedish Hospital who specializes in robotic surgery

 The da Vinci technology allows for single site surgery, enabling doctors to perform a number of surgeries through a single incision.
 Surgeons guide flexible instruments through the incision using a remote camera, resulting in better outcomes for patients through reductions in trauma, blood loss, and risk of infection, post-operative pain and average length of stay.

 “He led me through the testing process, which verified Dr. Kelly’s prognosis,” said Jack.
 “Soon after, Dr. Chernoff used his skill with the da Vinci robotic surgery system to remove my prostate.”